 This thematic area addresses issues related to the sustainability and democratization of food and farming.
-Courses and research opportunities prepare students to support civically-focused efforts that revitalize our food systems and define a more public role for agriculture through education, cooperation, and citizen engagement.
-This area seeks to integrate social and community concerns into production agriculture and to link agriculture to the issues of health, recreation, natural resource management, community development, ethics, and public policy.
+Courses and research opportunities prepare students to support civically-focused efforts that revitalize our food systems and define a more public role for agriculture through education, collaboration, and citizen engagement.
+This area seeks to integrate social and community concerns into production agriculture and to link agriculture to issues of health, recreation, natural resource management, community development, ethics, and public policy.

 Natural Resources & the Environment

 This thematic area links the social and physical sciences with planning, management, and policy issues associated with the use of natural resources and the environment, particularly land and water.
 Examples include multiple resource needs and uses such as stakeholder perceptions and decision-making as well as social, economic, and environmental impacts of alternative policy or management options.
 Research is used to inform decisions made by public, private, and non-profit groups and to develop formal and non-formal environmental education efforts.
 Coursework, research, and outreach address local, regional, national, and international issues.

 Tourism & Recreation Systems

 Graduate work in this thematic area focuses on understanding recreation and tourism as integral parts of communities, economies, and natural environments.
 Coursework, research, and outreach in this area address the motivations, preferences, and participation patterns of tourists and recreationists; the role of business, government, and non-government organizations that comprise and service tourism systems; the role of tourism in community development (domestically and internationally); and the interaction between tourism/recreation activities and a community and its natural, agricultural, historic, and cultural resources.